 If you haven’t already signed up for my newsletter, you can do so here.
 I only send emails regarding blog posts (new patterns, coupons, round ups, etc.) and, by signing up, you’ll get a discount to purchase one of my PDF patterns on Etsy or Raverly and a printable “Hand Stitched with Love” gift tag!

 Don’t forget to join my Facebook Group so we can chat all about your creations!
 We are a group for crocheters of all experiences, all interests and love to hang out together.
 Come join the fun!

 Loved this pattern and want more Kitchen and Bath patterns?
-Check out this bath set!
+Check these out!